A celebration of life tailored to you and your loved one

 If you want me to create the tribute/eulogy, I will write it and email it to you for checking usually within a week of meeting you.
 Often families remember something they want to add in after I have gone so this is the time for letting me know so the final tribute is right for you and your loved one.
 And importantly, it is the time to let me know if anything in inaccurate.
 We both want the ceremony to be right.

 The day of the ceremony.
-I will be waiting for you at your venue when you arrive for the service.
+I will be waiting for you at your venue when you arrive for the ceremony.
 My aim for you is to ensure you remember and say farewell to your loved one with a meaningful and memorable ceremony that represents their unique life and character.

 After the service, I will post you the script for the whole ceremony that I will have used on the day for you to keep and to hand on in the future as part of your family’s story.
+If you want multiple copies, I will give you these on the day.

 I also share a leaflet to help with guidance on grieving and a few other items.